SebastianErtner/Obsidian-Economics/Master thesis/Trade-off between societal and individual learning.md

-# Trade-off societal and individual learning
+# Trade-off between societal and individual learning

 For my master thesis I want to examine the trade-off between societal learning and learning from own experiences that arises from heterogeneity in individu-